codingMustache/codingMustache/README.md

 ## Joke of the Day

-What concert costs only 45 cents?
-50 cent featuring Nickelback.
+A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Routine Inspection Protocol
+ 1. Fiji
- 2. Runtime Instance Processes
+ 2. Tuvalu
- 3. Regular Interval Processes
+ 3. Marshall Islands
- 4. Routing Information Protocol
+ 4. Micronesia

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  Micronesia
 </details>